 The Government Procurement Review: Dominican Republic

-On 5 August 2004, the US signed the Dominican Republic-Central America-United States Free Trade Agreement (DR-CAFTA), with five Central American countries (Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua) and the Dominican Republic, in which one of the main concerns was government procurement.
+On 5 August 2004, the United States signed the Dominican Republic-Central America-United States Free Trade Agreement (DR-CAFTA), with five Central American countries (Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua) and the Dominican Republic, in which one of the main concerns was government procurement.
 In fact, a whole chapter was dedicated to the matter.2

-Because of the DR-CAFTA, government procurement regulation in the Dominican Republic underwent a major modification in order to comply with the Free Trade Agreement's requirements.
+Because of the DR-CAFTA, government procurement regulation in the Dominican Republic underwent a major modification to comply with the Free Trade Agreement's requirements.
 A new bill had to be enacted to comply with the requirements of Chapter 9 of the DR-CAFTA.
 This led to the enactment on 18 August 2006 of Law No. 340-06 on Government Procurement and Contracting of Goods, Services, Works and Concessions (the Government Procurement Law), which governs any purchase made with taxpayer money nationwide.

 Year in review